Lesson’s of the Lucky Country

 The Australian government claims we should be in the G20.
 Yet, on our doorstep, we have the poorest country in the world, Timor Leste.
 Its impoverishment is due in part to the theft by Australia of East Timor’s rich gas and oils reserves.

-Many parts of Australia (e.g. Palm Island, Cherbourg, Yuendumu, Doomadgee) live in abject poverty and amount to open air prisons not unlike Gaza.
+Many parts of Australia (e.g. Palm Island, Cherbourg, Yuendumu, Doomadgee) live in abject poverty and amount to open air prisons not unlike Gaza in Palestine.

 Logan City is not a first world city.
 Poverty is high and a way out for the young unlikely.